// How to · 2026

 How to Automate Printify Product Creation

-There are three real routes: Printify's built-in duplication, the Printify API, and a no-code AI pipeline.
+There are three real routes: Printify's built-in duplication, the Printify API, and a no-code image-aware pipeline.
 Here is what each one actually automates, what each one leaves on your plate, and the 100-variant cap that trips up apparel sellers.

 All posts